 In Ancient Greece, the plant was associated with Aphrodite, whom was also known as Mandragoritis (or She of the Mandragora) according to the Lexicon of Hesychius of Alexandria, a Fifth-century author.
-As the plant’s fruits have also been known as “Love-Apples”, and due to its connections with fertility and as an aphrodisiac, this connection with the goddess of love makes much sense.
-These Venusian traits and lore naturally make it appropriate for some works involving love.
+The plants’ fruits are also known as “Love-Apples”, and due to its connections with fertility and its aphrodisiac properties, the plants’ connection with the goddess of love makes sense.

-Here, it was also found within Hekate’s Garden at Cochlis in the Orphic Songs of the Argonauts.
+According to the Orphic Songs of the Argonauts, it was found in Hekate’s Garden at Cochlis.
 To read more about this and the other plant’s available within Hekate’s Garden, see my other post at Hekate and Her Plants.
 It is also a plant connected with the Sorceress Medea, and her aunt Circe, a Goddess of Sorcery.
 An excellent look into the ritual harvest and consecration of the Mandrake in mythology can be found at Sarah Anne Lawless’ Medea’s Ritual of the Mandrake.

 In ancient Egypt it is seen as connected to mourning.
 This connection with death goes in hand with its Saturnian aspects (deep root, poisonous, etc) and uses for spirit work or journey into the underworld.
-It is also said that it, or depictions of it, were found in the tombs of Pharaohs, that it was grown as a houseplant, and that it was found in the gardens of Hathor, another love goddess.
+It is also said that it, or depictions of it, were found in the tombs of Pharaohs.
+Here, it was grown as a houseplant, and was said to be found in the gardens of Hathor, another love goddess.

-The seeds can be somewhat tricky to start, especially those of the “white” Mandragora officinarum.
-The “black” Mandragora autumnalis, is much easier to germinate and sprouts anywhere from weeks to a few months, whereas officinarum may take over a year to germinate, although it can and often does sprout much sooner as well.
-The methods of growing these two plants are much the same.
+Mandragora autumnalis, is much easier to germinate and sprouts anywhere from weeks to a few months, whereas officinarum may take over a year to germinate, although it can and often does sprout much sooner as well.

 No tree, it is said, can grow to heaven unless its roots reach down to hell. – Carl Jung